Skip to content

 let signer_address = signer::address_of(account);

-// gets the TodoList resource
+// Get the TodoList resource

 let todo_list = borrow_global_mut<TodoList>(signer_address);

-// increment task counter
+// Increment task counter

 let counter = todo_list.task_counter + 1;

-// creates a new Task
+// Create a new task

 let new_task = Task {